bcsefercik/markerless-robot-camera-calibration/README.md

 # Learning Markerless Robot-Depth Camera Calibration and End-Effector Pose Estimation

+**Disclaimer:** We were not able to arrange an undisclosed large storage server to share our dataset and models, in time.
+We are going to publish our dataset and trained models once the paper is published.
+We shared a small sample from our dataset under `dataset/sample` which can be used to run training and testing scripts.
+We will also open source the easy robot-depth camera calibration app shown in video along with training and testing scripts.

 ## Install
 Please install MinkowskiEngine following the most up-to-date instructions at the [framework's repo](https://github.com/NVIDIA/MinkowskiEngine#Installation).
-We will continue with the conda environment created here.
+We will continue with the conda environment created there.

 Please install Python packages with:
 ```bash